erikras/react-lazy-cache/README.md

 ### Lazy

-The values do not get calculated until the `cache.get()` call is made.
+The values do not get calculated until the properties on the `cache` object get referenced in render().
 That's why it's "lazy".
 They will not be calculated again unless one of the props that the calculation depends on changes.

 ### Parameter Injection